Tangerine Dream: Rise to fame: the Virgin years

 The band's 1973 album Atem was named as one of British DJ John Peel's records of the year, and this attention helped Tangerine Dream to sign to the fledgling Virgin Records in the same year.
 Soon afterward, they released the album Phaedra, an eerie soundscape that unexpectedly reached No. 15 in the UK Albums Chart and became one of Virgin's first bona fide hits.
 Phaedra was one of the first commercial albums to feature sequencers and came to define much more than just the band's own sound.
 The creation of the album's title track was something of an accident: the band was experimenting in the studio with a recently acquired Moog synthesizer, and the tape happened to be rolling at the time.
 They kept the results and later added recorder, bass guitar, and Mellotron performances.
 The Moog, like many other early synthesizers, was so sensitive to changes in temperature that its oscillators would drift badly in tuning as the equipment warmed up, and this drift can easily be heard on the final recording.
-This album marked the beginning of the period known as the 'Virgin Years'.
+However, while the Moog provided the sequences, the band's dominant instrument during this period was the Mellotron, with the band using four of them, not only for polyphonic textures but also for sound effects.
+Many of their electronic sounds were recorded on custom Mellotron tapes for live performance.
+The track "Mysterious Semblance at the Strand of Nightmares" was entirely played on a Mellotron.
+Phaedra marked the beginning of the period known as the 'Virgin Years'.

 Their mid-1970s work has been profoundly influential in the development of electronic music styles such as new-age (although the band themselves disliked the term) and electronic dance music.

 In the 1980s, along with other electronic music pioneers such as Jean-Michel Jarre (with whom Edgar Froese collaborated on Jarre's 2015 album Electronica 1: The Time Machine) and Vangelis, the band were early adopters of the new digital technology, which revolutionized the sound of the synthesizer, although the group had been using digital equipment (in some shape or form) as early as the mid-1970s.
 Their technical competence and extensive experience in their early years with self-made instruments and unusual means of creating sounds meant that they were able to exploit this new technology to make music quite unlike anything heard before.